z5labs/battlebots/docs/content/gameplay/1v1-battles/_index.md

 weight: 10
 ---

-In 1v1 battles, two bots face off in direct combat within a bounded 2D arena.
-Victory goes to the bot that reduces its opponent's health to zero or has more health when the timeout expires.
+In 1v1 battles, two bots face off in direct combat within a **Battle Arena**.
+The arena is a configured instance of the BattleBot Universe with specific properties: terrain type (biome), boundary dimensions, visibility rules, starting positions, and win conditions.
+Victory goes to the bot that satisfies any of the win conditions first: reducing opponent's health to zero, having more health when the timeout expires, or preventing opponent disconnection recovery.

 ## What You'll Find Here